Privacy Policy

 In some cases, Carmel College needs to process data to ensure that it is complying with its legal obligations.
 For example, it is required to check a successful applicant's eligibility to work in the UK before employment starts.

 Carmel College has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.
-Processing data from job applicants allows the organisation to manage the recruitment process, assess and confirm a candidate's suitability for employment and decide to whom to offer a job.
-Carmel College may also need to process data from job applicants to respond to and defend against legal claims.
+Processing data from job applicants allows the organisation:

 Where Carmel College relies on legitimate interests as a reason for processing data, it has considered whether or not those interests are overridden by the rights and freedoms of employees or workers and has concluded that they are not.